 Private Interview: The 9-minute 30-second private interview is designed to allow insight into the candidate’s ability to fulfill the responsibilities of being a local titleholder.
 It is an opportunity for the judges to learn as much as possible about the candidate’s qualities and attributes, commitment to her social impact initiative, commitment to continue her education, and ability to express and distinguish her beliefs.
 Questions can come from a variety of places including but not limited to candidate resume, social impact statement, current events, education, and personal opinions.

-A candidate can have a 30-second closing statement where they will be able to share any closing comments with the judges.
+A delegate can have a 30-second closing statement where they will be able to share any closing comments with the judges.
 At the 9:30 mark, the judge will indicate that the time is up and the candidate will have 30 seconds to close her interview on any subject that she so chooses.

 On-Stage Interview: The on-stage interview is a continuation of the candidate’s private interview and brings the interview to the stage in an interactive energetic way to showcase each candidate’s intelligence, personality, charisma, and aptitude for the titleholder job.
 This phase of competition allows the audience to get to know the candidate and enables the audience to see how these discussions take place in a public forum showcasing your ability to communicate, stage presence, commanding presence, and relatability.
 The audience gets to see that the candidate does not simply answer the question, but builds on a conversation from the personal interview.
 This phase allows one to see how well the candidate can serve as a role model and is reflective of her generation.

-Social Impact Pitch: Immediately following the Onstage Interview, the candidate will deliver a 10-20 second Social Impact Pitch, which at her discretion can include a statement on the initiative’s importance, her work and plans with the initiative, or other information.
+Social Impact Pitch: Immediately following the Onstage Interview, the delegate will deliver a 10-20 second Social Impact Pitch, which at her discretion can include a statement on the initiative’s importance, her work and plans with the initiative, or other information.

-Each candidate must have a social impact issue that she will devote her time to promoting during her year of service.
+Each delegate must have a social impact issue that she will devote her time to promoting during her year of service.
 This social impact initiative is a cause or organization that the candidate is passionate about and volunteers her time to improve.
 Some examples of social impact issues include but are not limited to literacy, mentoring, Alzheimer’s awareness, organ donation, and many other issues.
 You should make your social impact initiative personal and make it unique to what is important to you.

-What to Wear – Candidates choice
+What to Wear – Delegate's choice

 Red Carpet: The Red Carpet part of the competition allows a look into how the candidate exhibits her own personal style, attitude, personality, grace, presence, and confidence in evening wear or whatever a candidate would wear at a formal, red-carpet event.
 This phase allows a look into composure, confidence, the attention she captures on the stage, her command of the stage, presence, and how she appears in the spotlight.
 This phase of competition allows one to see how she carries herself on stage and how she presents her social impact initiative.